mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

 Open the editor defined in the EDITOR environment variable to modify the server's configuration.
-Once complete, save the file, then upload it to your server."
+Once complete, save the file, then upload it to your server.

 **Format**